Trickle valve

 Trickle valves, also known as vacuum valves, are commonly used in industrial dust collection applications to maintain an airlock seal on a dust collector hopper while allowing bulk solid material to be automatically discharged.
 These valves are typically a less expensive alternative to more commonly used rotary airlocks.
-Unlike rotary airlock valves which are driven by either an electric motor or a gas or air-powered motor, trickle valves require no external power source and are therefore well-suited for use in mechanical trenchers, where a dust-free environment in the pinnacle truss and axle bore is required for smooth operation.
-Trickle values were originally developed for this purpose.
+Unlike rotary airlock valves which are driven by either an electric motor or a gas or air-powered motor, trickle valves require no external power source.

 Operation

 Trickle valves can be used only on systems operating under negative pressure.
 The vacuum created inside the dust collector holds the valve closed, allowing a head of material to build up above the trickle valve.
 Once the pressure of the material equals the negative pressure of the system, the valve is forced open and a trickle of material will begin flowing from the valve at the same rate it is collected.
 The magnitude of the vacuum of the system and the bulk density of the material being handled determine how much material will build up before the valve begins to discharge.
 Because trickle valves work automatically and require no power source or controls, they have very low initial cost and virtually no operating cost.